fruit-bat/pico-zxspectrum/README.md

 [Hermit Retro Products](https://mk-mk.facebook.com/hermitretro/)<br>

 ## Updates
+* 25/12/22 - Support for sub-folders in snapshots and tapes storage
 * 14/12/22 - Support for more files in snapshots and tapes folders
 * 22/11/22 - Moved to the [Redcode Z80 emulator](https://github.com/redcode/Z80)
 * 13/11/22 - Slightly better PS/2 keyboard overflow handling